kubernetes-sigs/kind/site/content/docs/design/base-image.md

 - we do a few tricks to minimize unnecessary services and inform systemd that it is in docker (see the [Dockerfile][dockerfile])

-This image is based on `ubuntu:18.04` image due to high availability of tooling.
+This image is based on the `ubuntu` image which starts relatively small for a Kubernetes node image, has near exclusively packages we need, and has relatively up to date packages.
 We strive to minimize the image size where possible.

 [base image]: https://sigs.k8s.io/kind/images/base